rBenke/Graph-convolutional-neural-networks-with-applications-in-text-classification/README.md

 | NaiveBayes   |    96.4      |   **0.0038**       |

 ## Repository description
+Steps for reproducing the results:
+* run the data/load_raw_data.ipynb -- it will create a feather file with all the documents in single dataframe and download the word2vec model.
+* TextGCN:
+    * prepare the heterogenous word-document graph for the whole corpus with TextGCN/text2graph.ipynb
+    * learn the model and make predictions with TextGCN/TextGCN.ipynb
+* DocumentGCN
+    * prepare the graph for every document in the corpus with DocumentGCN/text2graphs.ipynb
+    * learn the model and make predictions with DocumentGCN/DocumentGCN.ipynb
+* Non-graph-oriented models are contained in the NB&DNN folder.

 ## Contact
 Created by [Robert Benke](https://www.linkedin.com/in/robert-benke-396b56175/) - feel free to contact me!